diego-kleinman/memcached_Emulator/readme.md

 ### Management of multiple clients

-The management of multiple clients is done with the help of socketio library.
+The management of multiple clients has been implemented using socketio library.
 Socketio enables realtime, bi-directional communication between clients and server; and like Node.js, it is event-driven.
-When a client wants to connect to the server, socketio provides a socket for bi-directional communication between client-server.
+When a client wants to connect to the server, socketio provides a socket for bi-directional communication between the client and the server.

 The client connects to the server and the server stores the socketId of the client (as a key) in an object called "currentClientsInputs", this object is the "controller" for multiple inputs of multiple clients.